The 4-31 of 8

 The 5-3 is even more intent on stopping the run and is designed to make use of a strong middle line backer.
 Similar to the 5-2, the 5-3 simply replaces the free safety spot with a third linebacker, who lines up on the outside shoulder of the tight end, five yards deep and parallel with the other linebackers.
 The "best" linebacker moves to the middle linebacker position.

 Obviously, modifications or shifts may be necessary depending on the actual alignment of the offense.
 For example, let's say the offense opened in a Tripps (three receiver) set to the defense's right.
 Basically, all that has happened is the fullback and left wide receiver have been replaced with two new wide outs to the right.
 So the left cornerback shifts over with the new receiver, and the left outside linebacker shifts over as well.
 The two remaining linebackers return to their normal 5-2 alignment.

 Another variation calls for the three linebackers to all shift down to compensate.
 The tight end can be covered by the defensive end to that side or the linebacker to that side.
 The defensive end to the Tripps side can cover the flat or slat area, or even be sent on a blitz.

 The 6-2 is the standard short yardage defensive formation.
 It is often implemented to stop the run.

 Basically, the six down linemen are positioned in the gaps between the offensive linemen with the two inside linebackers playing run first, pass second.
 The cornerbacks and the safety (playing up tight to the line) play pass first, run second, each with deep third responsibilities.

 The goal line defense is similar in appearance to the 6-2, but the responsibilities are different due to the proximity to the goal line.
 There is no tomorrow at the goal line.
-No need to worry about deep coverages or even medium ones.
+No need to worry about deep or even medium coverages.